-- Sign up to see ‘Forward Together’, a special news programme for World Mental Health Day that will explore how the mental health crisis has advanced the mental health narrative and agenda in the workplace and wider society.
+- Watch ‘Forward Together’, a special news programme for World Mental Health Day that will explore how the mental health crisis has advanced the mental health narrative and agenda in the workplace and wider society.

 - Plan your own school campaign.
 Get you and your students engaged in activities that promote healthy ways to cope with wellbeing challenges and encourage them to share and be open with their struggles.
 You can access materials and more information here.

 - Take care of yourself and others.
 The past year has been hard on everyone, and it’s important that people know when and how to reach out to others.
 Show your students how easy it is to reach out and what impact that might have on someone’s life.
 Find time to take a break and connect to your peers weekly.
 World Mental Health Day 2021 is about empowering yourself and those around you to take a step back, evaluate their mental health and start working on yourself and others.